National Energy Services Limited National Energy Services Limited

 Immigration & Visa

-No, there is no restriction to obtain a Bangladesh visa except for nationals from the State of Israel.
+There is no restriction except for nationals from the State of Israel.

 Prior to arrival in Bangladesh: